You are using an old browser with security vulnerabilities and can not use the features of this website.

 The School of Jewish Theology, the Department of Jewish Studies and Religious Studies and the Student Committees of the departments opened the summer semester with the lecture "What's so Interesting About the German Zionism?“ by visiting professor Stefan Vogt, PhD (Frankfurt a.
 M./Potsdam), that inquired after the relevance of the German Zionism, 70 years after the foundation of the State of Israel.

 Following the lecture, the Student Committee of the School of Jewish Theology invited everybody for reception and snack.

 21th-22th January 2018 in Berlin

-"Bestimmung des Menschen" / Bilder des "Juden von Berlin" ("Destiny of Man" / Images of the "Jew of Berlin") is the topic of the first Moses Mendelssohn symposium, which takes place on Sunday, 21th, and Monday, 22th of January 2018.
+"Bestimmung des Menschen" / Bilder des "Juden von Berlin" ("Destiny of Man" / Images of the "Jew of Berlin") was the topic of the first Moses Mendelssohn symposium, which took place on Sunday, 21th, and Monday, 22th of January 2018.

 More information, as well as the program can be found here.

 On December 19th 2017 a Chanukka Celebration of Jewish Studies, Jewish Theology and Religious Studies took place at Nil StudentInnenkeller (Haus 11, Campus Neues Palais).
 It was organized by the departmental Student Committees.